paulklemm/dereportr/README.md

 ## ⏳ History

+- *2020-11-20*
+  - Add `count_normalized` and `path_salmon_tpm` variables that allow for proper filtering of minimum expressed genes based on counts normalized on library size
+  - Bump version to `0.2.0`
 - *2020-10-21*
   - Add `minimum_padj` parameter setting the minimum threshold for padj for a gene to be differentially expressed
   - Bump version to `0.1.0`